ebuchman/blog/content/posts/coins-history.md

 _ecu au soleil_, a variant of _ecu a la couronne_, both of which are named for the appearance of a sun.

+By the end of the 15th c, there were types of ecus circulating of which 64 or 66 were cut from the marc of Troyes.

+In the 16th century the ecu au soleil would settle for a time at a value of

-In the 16th century the ecu au soleil would settle for a time at a value of 45 sous tournois (up 2.25x from when an ecu was worth 1 livre, or 20 sous), inspiring the development of a new unit of account, the _ecu de marc_, equal to 45 sous tournois.[^ecu-de-marc] The ecu de marc would be the basis for a network dominated by Italian exchange bankers who dealt in bills of exchange, allowing for exchange between units of account across Europe.
-At so it was that a crisis
+By the early 16th c, ecus were circulating of which 64, 65, or 66 were cut from a marc of Troyes.
+A unit of account had emerged for use in exchange by bills, the _ecu de marc_, that was defined as 1/65 of a marc of fine gold.
+The ecu au soleil settled for a time at a value of 45 sous tournois (up 2.25x from when an ecu was worth 1 livre, or 20 sous), inspiring a new equivalence for the ecu de marc in terms of the french unit of account.
+Thus it came to be that 1 ecu de marc would be fixed at 45 sous tournois.[^ecu-de-marc]

+The ecu de marc served as the basis for the network of exchange by bills, dominated by Italian exchange bankers who facilitated exchange between units of account across Europe.
-    of this network in the late 16th century would ultimately lead to the end of the medeival monetary system and to the rise of a new monetary constitution
-    - that of modernity.
+And so it was that a crisis of this network in the late 16th century, precipitated by instability in the French unit of account, would ultimately lead to the end of the medeival monetary system and to the rise of a new monetary constitution - that of modernity.
+But that too is a story for another time.

 [^spufford]: Based largely on Spufford's Money and its Use in Medeival Europe.
 [^soldi]: Spufford, 7-8